UnitedHealth says health insurance tax raises costs

 1 Min Read

-NEW YORK (Reuters) - UnitedHealth Group Inc (UNH.N) said on Tuesday that the health insurance tax, a 3 percent tax levied on all health insurance premiums, raises prices for consumers and should be repealed or deferred.
+NEW YORK, July 18 (Reuters) - UnitedHealth Group Inc said on Tuesday that the health insurance tax, a 3 percent tax levied on all health insurance premiums, raises prices for consumers and should be repealed or deferred.